nickassafkirk/Cartel-Coffee/README.md

 #### Colors ####
 Colors are used to increase contrast, visual impact, to indicate interactivity of elements and to improve readability across the site.
+Root variables were used to allow quick design changes to be made.
+The main colors used on this project are as follows:

+    logo: #333333; used for body text
+    light: #dddddd; used for light text where dark backgrounds are used
+    lighttrans: rgba(228, 228, 227, 0.95); used as div/container background colors for menu and contact pages
+    bg: #eeeeee; used for body background, borders and outlines
+    buttonblue: #07c5ff; used as primary button background color, link hover color and cta indicator
+    alertorange: #f9c043; used as secondary call to action color when button blue clashes with background colors or images.
+    custom: #212121; used for navbar and footer background
+    tealgrey: #343a40; used for menu.html section headings and buttons.

+    The rgba value of rgba(0,0,0, 0.(x)) was used throughout the site to create text-shadows and image masks promoting better contrast between text and background items and to create a highlight effect on hover.

 **Navigation colors:** Dark, muted header and footer colors are used to give a sense of space and contrast to the main and footer navigation.